 No wonder, a good number of secondary and high school students find algebra remarkably stimulating.
 The parents and guardians of school students might recollect taking a more than usual interest in grappling with algebraic

 basics like quadratic equations, linear equations, and so on.
-Students will surely agree that the excitement associated with studying mathematical notations and symbols and maneuvering these representations to solve
+Students will surely agree that the excitement associated with studying mathematical notations and symbols and maneuvering these representations to solve algebraic

-algebraic problems is incomparable.
+problems is incomparable.

 To put things in perspective, algebra not only plays a key role in a student’s academic life but also finds across-the-board applications in all other spheres of life.
-You’d invariably need algebra for studying specific
+You’d invariably need algebra for studying specific subjects

-enable you to register for a professional program.
+to register for a professional program.

 Moreover, you’ll need to solve algebraic sums, problems, and equations ingeniously and quickly for qualifying in job-oriented competitive and entrance exams.
-Then again, you’ll find algebra indispensable for estimating
+Then again, you’ll find algebra indispensable for estimating the

-the price of various essential goods and services and keeping track of your expenses.
+price of various essential goods and services and keeping track of your expenses.
 In short, algebra as an integral part of mathematics touches almost every aspect of our life.

 Indispensable for pursuing higher education